geokyr/distributed-systems/README.md

 The blockchain system is implemented using Python3.8, with the help of the [Flask](https://flask.palletsprojects.com/en/2.2.x/) framework for the REST API and the [PyInquirer](https://pypi.org/project/PyInquirer/) module for the client.
 The blockchain system is using a REST API to handle calls between the nodes and a client in the form of a CLI (command-like interface) is also available, both under the `src/` directory.
 There is also a Python script that can be used to test the system with some sample transactions, under the `test/` directory, together with the directory containing the sample transactions.`

-An outline of the code structure is available on the project report - `noobcash-team1.pdf`.
+An outline of the code structure is available on the project report.
 There, the different Python classes, instance variables and instance methods are listed and briefly explained.
 You can also find a short description of the REST API's endpoints and the client's available commands.

 ## Running the Project